sergei-mironov/litrepl/README.md

 ### Basics

-LitREPL works with text documents organized in a Jupyter-notebooks manner: main text separates code blocks followed by the verbatim result blocks or other markup.
+LitREPL works with text documents organized in a Jupyter-Notebooks manner: main text separates the code blocks followed by the result blocks followed by the more text and so on.
+The markup is up to user, the plugin works with what it could find.

 ````markdown
 Some text text